 It's possible for even a beginner backyard beekeeper to make money from beekeeping.
-It might be a few years until you can quit your day job, but, hey, if you can make a couple hundred dollars to put towards an extractor, why not?
+It might be a few years until you can quit your day job, but, hey, if you can make enough money to buy a nice extractor, why not?

 You can increase your honey sales by making specialty products that sell at a premium cost like comb honey, infusions or confections (cinnamon, vanilla, chili peppers and cacao are common ones).

-If you have more than a few cases, contact some local food stores to see if they'd like to carry your honey.
-You make less per jar this way, but wholesale accounts are the number one revenue source for my bee farm and the honey farm I used to work for.
+If you have more than a few cases of honey, contact local food stores.
+You make less per jar selling to stores, but wholesale accounts are the number one revenue source for my bee farm and the honey farm I used to work for.
 I would start with the food co-ops and small health food stores.
+Most food stores markup a product about 30%, so account for that when pricing your honey.
+Check out my video on how to price your honey.

 You can also sell blocks of pure beeswax to people who make candles and body products.
 I've never had much luck selling pure beeswax.
 I can't compete with the prices on amazon, but if you see a demand for it, give it a shot!